jeanrocco/PI-with-IQaudio-DAC-Pro/README.md

  I'm using an ethernet cable for the PI to connect to my network, my WIFI isn't fast enough and I had stutters, UMMV.

- That's it, from any browser on any of your in house computer, you can now play music on the PI IQaudio DAC without the proprietary Airplays ...
+ That's it, from any browser on any of your in house computer, you can now play music from gorgeous Spotify on the PI IQaudio DAC without the proprietary Airplays ...